rgknp/AIDayLabs/emergingaidev_bootcamp.md

 Welcome to the first two days of the Learn AI Bootcamp.
 In these two days, we will focus on hands-on activities that develop proficiency in AI-oriented services such as Azure Bot Services, Azure Search, and Cognitive Services.
 These labs assume a introductory to intermediate knowledge of these services, and if this is not the case, then you should spend the time working through the pre-requisites.

-# Pre-requisites

-This workshop is meant for an AI Developer on Azure.
-Since this is only a short workshop, there are certain things you need before you arrive.

-Firstly, you should have experience with Visual Studio.
-We will be using it for everything we are building in the workshop, so you should be familiar with [how to use it](https://docs.microsoft.com/en-us/visualstudio/ide/visual-studio-ide) to create applications.
-Additionally, this is not a class where we teach you how to code or develop applications.
-We assume you have some familiarity with C# (you can learn [here](https://mva.microsoft.com/en-us/training-courses/c-fundamentals-for-absolute-beginners-16169?l=Lvld4EQIC_2706218949)), but you do not know how to implement solutions with Cognitive Services.

-Secondly, you should have some experience developing bots with Microsoft's Bot Framework.
-We won't spend a lot of time discussing how to design them or how dialogs work.
-If you are not familiar with the Bot Framework, you should take [this Microsoft Virtual Academy course](https://mva.microsoft.com/en-us/training-courses/creating-bots-in-the-microsoft-bot-framework-using-c-17590#!) prior to attending the workshop.

-Thirdly, you should have experience with the portal and be able to create resources (and spend money) on Azure.
-We will not be providing Azure passes for this workshop.

-Finally, before arriving at the workshop, we expect you to have completed [1_Setup](./lab01.1-computer_vision/1_Setup.md).

 # Goals

 Most challenges observed by customers in these realms are in stitching multiple services together.
 As such, where possible, we have tried to place key concepts in the context of a broader example.